mszubrycht-pythian/packer_vagrant/README.md

 Overview
 --------

-Files contained in this repo will create a Vagrant box running Ubuntu 14.04.1, with a quite complete set of build toolchain, common utilities and the nodejs package.
+Files contained in this repo will create a Vagrant box running Ubuntu 14.04.1, with a quite complete build toolchain, common utilities and the nodejs package.
 The resulting Vagrant .box file is ~650M.

 The Impatient Way(tm)